vyapp/vy/README.md

 All built-in functions are well documented, which simplifies the process of plugin development as well as personalizing stuff.
 The plugins are documented: the documentation can be accessed from vy by dropping Python code to the interpreter.

-The vy plugins are documented, the complete reference for a set of key commands that a plugin implements can be accessed easily from vy.

 ![screenshot-1](screenshot-1.jpg)

 Features